hbctraining/variant_analysis/lessons/06_alignment_file_processing.md

 ## Creating the Tumor SAM/BAM procressing

-Similarly to the `bwa` script, we will now need use `sed` to create a `sbtach` script that will be used for processing the tumor SAM file into a BAM file that can be used as input to GATK.
+Similarly to the `bwa` script, we will now need use `sed` to create a `sbatch` script that will be used for processing the tumor SAM file into a BAM file that can be used as input to GATK.
 The `sed` command to do this would be:

 ```
 sed 's/normal/tumor/g' picard_alignment_processing_normal.sbatch > picard_alignment_processing_tumor.sbatch
 ```

-As a result your tumor `Picard` processing script should look like:
+As a result your tumor `Picard` alignment processing script should look like:

 ```
 #!/bin/bash